keitaroinc/ckanext-ap11theme/README.rst

 Search facet
 ++++++++++++

-The Eurovoc plugin will add a faceted search option to dataset, group and organization search page.
+The dcat ap11 themes plugin will add a faceted search option to dataset, group and organization search page.

-You can make adjustments to the Eurovoc facet in your own extension by updating the ``eurovoc_category_label`` entry in the facet dictionary using the appropriate ``IFacets`` interface methods.
+You can make adjustments to the ap11 themes facet in your own extension by updating the ``ap11theme_category_label`` entry in the facet dictionary using the appropriate ``IFacets`` interface methods.